 The operator of the MassBroadband 123 network, KCST, Inc., formerly Axia NGNetworks, USA, Inc. ("KCST"), filed for chapter 11 bankruptcy on March 22, 2017 with the U.S. Bankruptcy Court, District of Massachusetts, Case No. 17-40501.
-KCST continues to operate the MassBroadband 123 network under contract with MassTech and obtained a loan from its parent company, Axia Net Media Corporation ("Axia"), to fund certain network related costs.
-On January 31, 2019, KCST submitted a Plan of Reorganization.
 In early June 2019, KCST filed a First Amended Plan of Reorganization, as Modified, which was approved by the Bankruptcy Court on June 28, 2019.
 The Bankruptcy Court's Confirmation Order affirms KCST's acceptance of the revised Network Operator Agreement, which terminates in August 2023.
-Additional discussion of the legal proceedings involving KCST and Axia is provided in Footnotes 9 and 10.
+KCST continues to operate the MassBroadband 123 network under that agreement.
+Additional discussion of the legal proceedings involving KCST and Axia is provided in Footnote 10.